India recall Sharma for Sri Lanka tests, uncapped Pandya included

-NEW DELHI Indian recalled batsman Rohit Sharma and included uncapped all-rounder Hardik Pandya in the squad to face Sri Lanka in a three-test series starting this month, the Board of Control for Cricket in India (BCCI) said on Sunday.
+NEW DELHI (Reuters) - Indian recalled batsman Rohit Sharma and included uncapped all-rounder Hardik Pandya in the squad to face Sri Lanka in a three-test series starting this month, the Board of Control for Cricket in India (BCCI) said on Sunday.

 Sharma last played in the five-day format against New Zealand in October, 2016 before he was sidelined with a thigh injury.